johanmazoyer/Asterix/source/correction.rst

 * application on DM and measure of DM

-The results are stored in a dictionnary then sent to ``save_loop_results()`` for ploting and saving in the folder named '/Results/Name_experiement' where ``Name_Experiment`` is a parameter.
-All .fits saved have all parameters in the header.
+The results are stored in a dictionary and then sent to ``save_loop_results()`` for plotting and saving in the folder named '/Results/timestamp-Name_experiement' where ``Name_Experiment`` is a parameter from the configuration file.
+All saved .fits files have all parameters in their headers.
-The config (with updated parameters) is also saved in a .ini file, so you can run the same experiment.
+The config (with updated parameters) is also saved in a .ini file, so you can run the same experiment again at a later time.